PhD candidate in Theoretical Physics

 The appointment will be on a temporary basis for a period of 4 years (initial appointment will be for a period of 18 months and after satisfactory evaluation it can be extended for a total duration of 4 years) and should lead to a dissertation (PhD thesis).
 An educational plan will be drafted that includes attendance of courses and (international) meetings.
 The PhD candidate is also expected to assist in teaching of undergraduates.

-Applications should be submitted through Academic Jobs Online.
+Applications should be submitted through the Academic Jobs Online website, see link below.
 All applications should include a cover letter where you will present yourself briefly, a personal statement where your background and potential research interests are described, a cv, grade transcripts and 2 recommendation letters (sent directly by your recommenders).
 Furthermore, preselected candidates will be interviewed and, if accepted in the program, will be matched with potential PhD advisors.

 No agencies please